top of page

 Apart from editions which directly import UK artwork, Serbia also has the set below which have a slightly less direct UK origin and were published by Laguna in 2018.

-These closely resemble what were the standard paperbacks in the UK for a long time, the ones designed by Helen Crawford-White.
+These closely resemble what were the standard paperbacks in the UK in the 2010s, the ones designed by Helen Crawford-White.
 My guess would be that she didn't also design these herself since the stylising is a little less consistent than her own.
 I noted when I talked about UK coves that those UK covers felt a little 'cliparty' to me, but if that was just a feeling there, it's certain here - the Halloween witch silhouette on The Subtle Knife is a very funny detail that rather gives the game away!

 Serbia is also a country with much less attention paid to its editions of His Dark Materials, slightly oddly, than its editions of The Book of Dust.
 These are also published by Laguna, and once again successfully employ a ‘printed’ look but in this case more of an etched or lithograph look than a woodcut.